AJ Designer

 How It Works

 Mixing injects energy into water to blend chemicals, suspend solids, or transfer oxygen.
+This calculator covers six equation families used in wastewater treatment mixing design: static mixer power, laminar and turbulent impeller power, Reynolds number for flow regime classification, and two pneumatic mixing power equations (volume-based and flow-based).
 Static mixers dissipate energy through headloss as water flows through baffles or orifices.
 Mechanical impeller mixers operate in either laminar or turbulent regimes, and their power draw depends on rotational speed, impeller diameter, and fluid properties.
+Pneumatic mixers use compressed air to agitate the liquid.

 Example Problem